-First Offense: Possible parent contact and item confiscated for the remainder of the school day..
+First Offense: Possible parent contact and item confiscated for the school day.
 If the item confiscated is a laser pointer, go directly to the second offense.
 Items left after 30 days may be discarded.

 Second Offense: Item confiscated, parents must reclaim, and possible detention assigned.
 Items left after 30 days may be discarded.